burlresearch/ansible-webmin/README.md

 The basic idea with the Ansible approach is to build *playbooks*.
 Simply enough, these playbooks contain *plays*, which are simply snippets that allow us to script the steps of the deployment tasks.
+These tasks are then 'pushed' onto the target machine(s) *et voila*, we produce exactly the results we want with a single command.

 ## Our First Playbook